Navigation » List of Schools » Glendale Community College » Sociology » Soc 101 – Introduction to Sociology » Fall 2022 » Final Exam

 About 1 in 5 women are victims of IPV.

-D About 1 in 12 men have experienced contact sexual violence by an intimate partner.
+D About 1 in 7 men report having experienced physical violence from an intimate partner in their lifetime

 IPV against LGBTQ people is generally lower than it is against non-LGBTQ people